Houston-area sheriff is named to lead immigration agency

 In accordance with Texas law, Gonzalez honored ICE requests to hold suspects up to 48 hours.
 The Harris County Jail honored more requests than any other facility in the country during the 12-month period that ended in September 2019, according to Syracuse University’s Transactional Records Access Clearinghouse.

-Biden recently announced two other nominations for key immigration-related positions in the Homeland Security Department: Chris Magnus, police chief of Tucson, Arizona, to lead U.S. Customs and Border Protection; and Ur Jaddou, an immigration lawyer who served in the Obama administration, for U.S. Citizenship and Immigration Enforcement.
+Biden recently announced two other nominations for key immigration-related positions in the Homeland Security Department: Chris Magnus, police chief of Tucson, Arizona, to lead U.S. Customs and Border Protection; and Ur Jaddou, an immigration lawyer who served in the Obama administration, for U.S. Citizenship and Immigration Services.

+Reaction was predictably more favorable among immigration advocates.
+Ali Noorani, president of the National Immigration Forum, said Gonzalez was “an excellent choice that would bring much-needed permanent leadership - and a risk-based, more humane, measured approach - to our nation’s immigration enforcement.”

+Dan Stein, president of the Federation for American Immigration Reform, a group that advocates for stiff restrictions, called Gonzalez “a staunch opponent of our interior immigration enforcement” and said his nomination was part of Biden‘s “unrelenting assault on the integrity of our immigration enforcement system.”

 Spagat reported from San Diego.

-Note: This story has been corrected to show the name of the agency to which Ur Jaddou has been nominated is U.S. Citizenship and Immigration Services, not U.S. Citizenship and Immigration Enforcement.